The Project Finance Law Review: Project Finance Arrangements in General

 ii Legal due diligence of the project

 Some of the main aspects that are discussed between the borrower and the lender during this phase are as follows.

-- the EPC contract must be executed with the construction risk (for time delays and performance standards) adequately passed on by the SPV to the EPC contractor, with corresponding provisions for liquidated damages for delays and performance;
+- the EPC contract must be executed with the construction risk (for time delays and performance standards) adequately passed on by the SPV to the EPC contractor, with corresponding provisions for liquidated damages for delays and shortfalls in performance;

 - there must be a guaranteed revenue stream from a creditworthy purchaser under the offtake agreement or PPA (in power sector projects) or the concession agreement for the PPP projects to support the economics of the project;